Clipto-Platform/clipto-design-doc/userflow/BOUNTY.md

     Step 3: Creator accepts the invite and onboards Step 4: Notify requester to make a booking
     Step 5: Usual userflow

+### Suggestion

+1. To add this feature, we should not consider changing the contracts, it should not be required.

+### Issues

+1. While creating new request the contract checks if the creator exists
+2. Request requires payment  of value greater than 0